TRIGGER WARNING: SEXUAL VIOLENCE/RAPE

-How did these events effect me?
+How did these events affect me?

 About the Author

-Leisa Watkins is the founder of Cultivating Health, Happiness and Joy.
+Leisa Watkins is the founder of Cultivate An Exceptional Life.
 She believes life is meant to be enjoyed and experienced in abundance.
 She is on a mission to help people break through barriers and avoid roadblocks in life while creating a life they love.
 She also shares tips on getting more out of life, despite it's challenges on our Instagram channel.
 Please follow us.